sockethub/sockethub/packages/irc2as/README.md

     });

     irc2as.events.on('pong', function (timestamp) {
-      console.log('received pong response from server at ', timestamp);
+      console.log('confirmation of something we sent: ', timestamp);
     });

     irc2as.events.on('ping', function (timestamp) {